“Fight is a seminal piece, … one of the most compelling (and mind bending) pieces I’ve seen in VR. ”

 FIGHT explores these themes using Virtual Reality, Binocular Rivalry and various interaction models inspired by these ideas.

 I have no idea what anybody ‘sees’ when they experience this work, even though everyone is presented with the same visuals.
-Of course one might point out that this is actually the case with everything.
-When you look at any image, or read any piece of text, or even as you read these very words, I have no idea what they mean to you — but that’s at a semantic level.
+Of course, this is actually always the case, we just forget that, and assume we are all privy to the same information and points of view.
+But in fact when you look at any image, or read any piece of text, or even as you read these very words, I have no idea what they mean to you — but that’s at a semantic level.
 Here I wanted to try and create something where the conscious visual experience itself is different for everyone.

 Everybody literally sees something unique.